PatelApurv22/Data-Structre/README.md

 # Data-Structre
-here you can find all Data Structure Programme
+Here you can find all Data Structure Programme.